-At GFSC, we are one of the biggest company registration companies in Europe.
+At GFSC, we are one of the biggest consultancy firms, who assists with registration companies in Europe.
 We have officials in all countries in the region and can help you register your business, handle the immigration issues, protect your intellectual property, and virtual offices.

 Apply for our Sweden Company Formations Services